nativvstudios/tiled-rules-gen-ext/README.md

 ## Usage

 1. Open the dialog from the Map menu
-2. Set your main project folder (where the final rules.txt will be placed)
+2. Specify the output path for your rules.txt file
+   - You can specify either a full file path or just a directory (rules.txt will be added automatically)
-3. Add additional folders to scan by clicking the "+" button
+3. Add folders to scan containing your .tmx rule files
+4. For each folder, specify a wildcard pattern to control which maps these rules apply to:
+   - `[*]` - Apply to all maps (default)
+   - `[town*]` - Apply only to maps starting with "town"
+   - `[dungeon*]` - Apply only to maps starting with "dungeon"
-4. Remove folders by selecting them and clicking the "-" button
+5. Add additional folders using the "+" button or remove them with the "-" button
-5. Click "Scan" to see the contents of the selected folders (currently only logs to the Tiled console)
+6. Click "Scan" to preview which .tmx files will be included (logs to the Tiled console)
-6. Click "Generate" to create the rules.txt file (functionality not yet implemented)
+7. Click "Generate" to create the consolidated rules.txt file
+8. Click the "?" button for additional help and information

+## Understanding Tiled Wildcards

+This extension supports Tiled's wildcard system for rules.txt files.
+Each folder's rules can be set to apply only to specific maps:

+- A pattern like `[town*]` means "apply these rules only to maps whose filenames start with 'town'"
+- The pattern `[*]` means "apply these rules to all maps"
+- You can organize your rules by category (buildings, terrain, etc.) and control where each category applies

+## Future Enhancements

+- Rule validation and conflict detection
+- Rule merging and prioritization options
+- Custom rule inclusion/exclusion
+- Preview of generated rules.txt content in the dialog

 ## Contributing